 These are the early signs of your young plants getting sunburned & over-watered.
 Help them immediately.

 Here are the adenium seedlings that have been 'cooked' by the sun.
-Very painful to look at:
+It gives off a strong smell of steamed veggies:

 Remember, no fertilizer at this point as well.
 Too much nutrients will burn or fry your baby plants.